28add11/school-medieval-medicare/README.md

 </p>

 <h6>"If you have any more questions / bug reports, feel free to reach me from whatever source I sent this game to you.
 Enjoy playing!"</h6>
+<h9>Please for the love of god don't contact me about this unless you are directly related to this I do not want to have to maintain anything about this ever</h9>